 Ricky Martin published his autobiography Me in 2010, which quickly turned into a best-seller.
 Around this time, he also teamed with Joss Stone for the duet single, "The Best Thing About Me Is You," which proved to be a minor hit.
-Martin soon released a new album of songs mostly in Spanish, Música + Alma + Sexo, which climbed almost to the top of the pop charts and became his latest No. 1 recording on the Latin charts.
+Martin soon released a new album of songs mostly in Spanish, Música + Alma + Sexo (2011), which climbed almost to the top of the pop charts and became his latest No. 1 recording on the Latin charts.

 In 2012, Martin made a guest appearance on the high school musical series Glee.
 He also returned to Broadway that April for a revival of the hit musical Evita by Tim Rice and Andrew Lloyd Webber.
-He plays the role of Ché, who helps narrate the story of Eva Peron, one of Argentina's most legendary figures and wife to leader Juan Peron.
+He played the role of Ché, who helps narrate the story of Eva Peron, one of Argentina's most legendary figures and wife to leader Juan Peron.

 Martin is the father to two twin boys, Matteo and Valentino, born in 2008 to a surrogate.
 Once evasive about his private life, Ricky Martin came out in 2010 on his website.
 He wrote, "I am proud to say that I am a fortunate homosexual man.
 I am very blessed to be who I am."
 Martin explained that his decision to go public with his sexuality was inspired in part by his sons.

 An activist for many causes, he founded the Ricky Martin Foundation in 2000 as a child advocacy organization.
 The group runs the People for Children project, which fights child exploitation.
 In 2006, Martin spoke in support of a United Nations effort to improve the rights of children worldwide in front of the U.S. House International Relations Committee.